 Nutritional Evolution

 Modern animal crackers have undergone significant transformations.
 Today’s versions range from traditional sweet varieties to organic, whole-grain options that cater to health-conscious consumers.
-Artisan bakeries and home cooks are continually reimagining these classic treats, experimenting with alternative flours, natural sweeteners, and innovative flavor profiles.
+Artisan bakeries and home cooks are continually reimagining these classic treats, experimenting with alternative flours, natural sweeteners, and innovative flavour profiles.

 Sustainability and Artisan Approaches